SebastianAbril/trips-api/README.md

 ## Database

 The database used to store and manage the data is PostgreSQL, in order to create and execute the migrations TypeORM was implemented.
-The Entity Relation Diagram illustrates the various entities in our system and how they are related to each other:
+The Entity Relation Diagram illustrates the various entities in the system and how they are related to each other:

 ![Entitiy Relation Diagram](./docs/ERD.png)

-## TESTING
+## Testing

-Unit testing was made in all the services of the project using Jest, they are in service folder.
+Unit testing was made using Jest in DriverService and RiderService of the project , they are in service folder.

 ## Libraries

 The following libraries are utilized in the project:

-- typeorm: provides data persistence and migrations.
+- TypeORM: provides data persistence and migrations.
 - class-validator: performs server-side validations.
 - uuid: generates unique references for the transactions.
 - HttpModule (axios): facilitates communication with the external API.
+- Jest: to do testing.

 ## Docker

+La imagen de Docker esta realizada de la siguiente manera:
+Se intala Docker.

+En un contenedor tenemos la Base de datos de Postgres en el puerto 5432, en otro contenedor tenemos la trip-api.

 ## CI/CD
 This application has a CI/CD process through GitHub Actions.
 For every push made to the master branch, the code is compiled, test are executed, a Docker image is created, published to Docker Hub, and a container that is in EC2 is restarted.
 You can access the deployed API documentation at the following URL:

 Cómo esta construida la EC2

-tenemos instalado Docker, en un contenedor la DB y en otro contenedor la trip-api

 # AWS - EC2

-*EXPLICACION DE COMO ESTA DESPLEGADO EN AWS CON DOCKER.
+Usando el servicio de AWS EC2 instalamos Docker en el sistema.
+Dentro de Docker creamos dos contenedores: uno para alojar la imagen de trips-api y otro para la imagen de la base de datos de postgresql.